Natalie Fulton: South Africa international

 Fulton represented South Africa at the 2002 Commonwealth Games, the 2002 Women's Hockey World Cup and at the 2004 Summer Olympics.
 Her husband, Craig Fulton, and her brother-in-law, Grant Fulton, were both South Africa men's field hockey internationals.
 In 2004 Fulton and her husband became the first married couple to represent South Africa at the same Olympic Games.

 Coach

 University of Pretoria

 Fulton has served as club manager at University of Pretoria.

+Personal life

+Her husband, Craig Fulton, and her brother-in-law, Grant Fulton, were both South Africa men's field hockey internationals.
+In 2004 Fulton and her husband became the first married couple to represent South Africa at the same Olympic Games.